Salma Paralluelo

-Salma Celeste Paralluelo Ayingono (/es/; born 13 November 2003) is a Spanish professional footballer and former sprinter who plays as a left winger for Liga F club Barcelona and the Spain national team.
+Salma Celeste Paralluelo Ayingono (/es/; born 13 November 2003) is a Spanish professional footballer and former sprinter who plays as a forward for Première Ligue club OL Lyonnes and the Spain national team.
 She is the first ever player to have won all three World Cups, having won the 2023 FIFA World Cup, 2022 FIFA U-20 World Cup, and 2018 FIFA U-17 World Cup.

 Early life

 Paralluelo was born in Zaragoza to a Spanish father and an Equatorial Guinean Fang mother.
 Her mother had moved from Equatorial Guinea so that her son, Florencio, from a previous relationship, who had a severe congenital vision deficiency, could receive better medical treatment in Spain.
 She has two other brothers, José Jaime and Lorenzo, both footballers.

 She was raised in a working class neighbourhood in Zaragoza with her three older brothers.
 She began playing football with classmates as a young child.
 Her father lost his job during her early childhood, which worsened her family's financial position.
 Her mother later moved to Switzerland for work and had limited contact with Paralluelo, who remained in Spain and was raised primarily by her father.
 Paralluelo saw her mother during Christmas and summer holidays for most of her childhood.
 Her father described her as a student who passed her classes but was not "brilliant".
 She is close friends with triple jump bronze Olympic medalist, Ana Peleteiro, whom she met during her athletics career as a teenager.

 In December 2012, her older half-brother, Florencio, disappeared while going to meet with friends from his university.
 His body was found in a reservoir 35 days later in the Ebro River in Zaragoza.
 No violence or foul play was suspected in his death.
 Paralluelo participated in sports to cope with her brother's death.